 This is the first of three articles addressing human cheating and predatory practices causing financial harms to health care systems.

-The next post in this series concerns inside-the-system financial harms and controls.
-The third in this series will open up conversation on outside-the-system financial harms and controls.
+The next post in this series addresses inside-the-system financial harms and controls.
+The third in this series explores outside-the-system financial harms and controls.
+The distinction between these two types of harms and controls is too often poorly defined.